-An example of the flawed Sustainability Appraisal can be shown by the analysis of the nearby site at Tidbury Green Golf Course, which could accommodate 250 dwellings, is also within walking distance of the Whitlocks End railway station, primary school and Tidbury Green village hall, but has only 4 negative, 6 neutral but 7 positive points in the Sustainability Appraisal (SA) with an accessibility score of 290.
-This Site Ref: 545 (209) is a greenfield and Green Belt site, but is not surrounded by LWS or ancient woodland, does not flood and has no sports fields needing re-location.
+In addition, the nearby site at the former Tidbury Green Golf Course (Arden Green), which could accommodate 250 dwellings, is also within walking distance of the Whitlocks End railway station, primary school and Tidbury Green village hall, but has only 4 negative, 6 neutral but 7 positive points in the Sustainability Appraisal (SA) with an accessibility score of 290.
+This Site Ref: 545 (209) is a greenfield and Green Belt site, is readily available for development now, but is not surrounded by 9 LWS or ancient woodland, does not flood on the proposed housing areas and has no sports fields needing re-location.
 However, it is similarly inaccessible to shops and services as Site BL1a, necessitating car journeys, but is within an area with a Green Belt score of only 4.
-Both sites are visually and physically detached from Dickens
+Both sites are visually and physically detached from Dickens Heath Village (see Point 5 below), but this site would not destroy the character and local distinctiveness of the award -winning Dickens Heath Village.
+A residential development could also benefit the broader community by linking the POS at the recent Lowbrook Farm development making a meaningful walkway/cycle route to Whitlocks End Station and beyond linking the proposed country park south of Shirley (formally Site 13).
+This proposal would accord with the NPPF2 which introduces the potential for compensatory provision to be made when land is removed from the Green Belt.
+It states (at paragraph 138) that development plans: